-- Misalignment between the motor and the driven equipment; - Improper fastening of the motor to the base, with "loose shims" under one or more motor feet, and loose fastening bolts; - Improper or insufficiently rigid base; - External vibrations proceeding from other equipment.
+- Misalignment between the motor and the driven - Improper fastening of the motor to the base, with "loose shims" under one or more motor feet, and loose fastening bolts: - Improper or insufficiently rigid base; - External vibrations proceeding from other equipment.

-Operating the motor with vibration above the values contained in its wiring diagram may impair its useful life and/or performance.
+Operating the motor with vibration levels above the values contained in Table 6.1 may impair its useful life and/or performance.

-6.3.6 Shaft vibration limits
+Shaft vibration limits 6.3.7

-In motors equipped with or prepared for the installation of proximity sensors (normally used on sleeve bearings), the surfaces of the shaft are prepared with special finishing in the areas adjacent to the bearings, in order to assure the correct measurement of the shaft vibration
+In motors equipped with or prepared for the installation of proximity sensors (normally used on sleeve bearings), the surfaces of the shaft are prepared with special finishing in the areas adjacent to the bearings, in order to assure the correct measurement of the shaft vibration.